Losant/losant-rest-js/docs/_schemas.md

 ## Authenticated User

-Schema for the sucessful response when authenticating a User
+Schema for the successful response when authenticating a User

 ### <a name="authenticated-user-schema"></a> Schema